NX-AI/tirex/README.md

 ## FAQ:

 - **Can i use TiRex on CPU**:
-> In general you can you TiRex with CPU.
+> In general you can use TiRex with CPU.
 However this will slow down the model considerable and might impact forecast quality.
-To enable TiRex on CPU you need to disable the CUDA kernels (see section [CUDA Kernels](#cuda-kernels))
+To enable TiRex on CPU you need to disable the CUDA kernels (see section [CUDA Kernels](#cuda-kernels)).
+If you are interested in running TiRex on more resource constrainted or embedded devices get in touch with NxAI.

 - **Can I train / finetune TiRex for my own data**
 > TiRex already provide state-of-the-art performance for zero-shot prediction, i.e. you can use it without training on your own data.